 |Leash-free dog parks||

-Starting Saturday, May 16, the Regional leash-free dog parks in Port Colborne and Pelham will reopen.
+The Regional leash-free dog parks in Port Colborne and Pelham are open.
 Residents should continue to keep a physical distance of two metres from others.
 Use at your own risk, Niagara Region is not disinfecting the sites.

 |Naturalization sites||The Regional naturalization sites in Port Colborne, St. Catharines and Wainfleet are open.
 Residents should continue to keep a physical distance of two metres from others.
 Use at your own risk, Niagara Region is not disinfecting the sites.|

 |Presentations and tours||We're not accepting requests for in-person tours or presentations until further notice, but virtual presentations may be available, but virtual presentations may be available.|

 |Recyclables (drop-off)||Residents can recycle electronics, batteries, metal, white goods and tires at Walker Environmental.
 All other items will be placed in open garbage containers and disposal fees will apply.|

 |Rentals and Special Events||We're not accepting requests for in-person outreach services or special event recycling services until further notice.|